-Figure 4-2 Bacterial density over time, based on FITC direct counts
+Figure 4-1 Bacterial density over time, based on FITC direct counts

-With regard to the bacterial density of specific MICkitTM bacterial groups, the only exceptionally strong trend is that of the aerobe density decreasing, with the other groups only nominally increasing or decreasing (Figure 4-3).
+With regard to the bacterial density of specific MICkit[TM] bacterial groups, the only exceptionally strong trend is that of the aerobe density decreasing, with the other groups only nominally increasing or decreasing (Error!
+Reference source not found.).

-Figure 4-3 Microbial density over time from MICkitTM III results
+Figure 4-2 Microbial density over time from MICkitTM III results

-The activity of gram-negative bacteria, as measured by BiologTM plates, decreased in the basin (Figure 4-4) and was below average activity values in 2007-08.
-The activity of gram-positive bacteria decreased in the basin and was below average L-Area activity in 2006-09.
+The activity of gram-negative bacteria, as measured by Biolog[TM] plates, decreased in the basin (Figure 4-3) and was below average activity values in 2007-08.
+The activity of grampositive bacteria decreased in the basin and was below average L-Area activity in 2006-09.
 Densities of Acid Producing Bacteria (APB) remained low for all samples except July 2005 and were not detected during 2007 and 2008.
 Sulfate Reducing Bacteria (SRB) had high variability in the last nine sample events.
 Anaerobic bacteria were low for all sample sets and were frequently not detected.
 Viable aerobic densities decreased when compared to historical densities and had large variability in the results reported.
+The metabolic diversity of microorganisms in the basin decreased dramatically.

-Figure 4-4 BiologTM GN and GP Total Positive
+Figure 4-3 Biolog[TM] GN and GP Total Positive (i.e. Metabolic diversity)

-Colony counts are shown in columnar form in Figure 4-5, with a dominance of aerobes and a lowest count of acid-producing bacteria.
+Colony counts are shown in columnar form in Figure 4-4, with a dominance of aerobes and a lowest count of acid-producing bacteria.

-Figure 4-5 Microbiology of L-Basin: Phase I
+Figure 4-4 Microbiology of L-Basin: Phase I